Meet The Team

 A particular interest in feral horses and horse behaviour arose from Redwings’ work to help address a range of welfare problems affecting feral ponies on commons in South Wales and Bodmin Moor.
 Through these experiences, Nic developed a broader interest in horse behaviour and equitation science.

-Over time, partnership working on rescues and educational projects has become the norm and the benefit of NEWC as a unifying voice for horse welfare is more apparent.
+Over time, partnership working on rescues and educational projects has become the norm, and the benefit of NEWC as a unifying voice for horse welfare more apparent.

-Since joining the NEWC management board in 2004/05 and becoming Chair in 2009, Nic has helped the Council develop its role in leading and coordinating communication and collaboration in the welfare sector and the wider equine world.
+Since joining the NEWC management board in 2004/05 and becoming Chair in 2009, Nic has helped the Council develop its role in leading and co-ordinating communication and collaboration in the welfare sector and wider equine world.

 Hannah Bryer